Many toddlers become attached to their bottles. Besides providing nourishment, bottles also mean comfort and security.

 Instead of cutting out bottles all at once, try eliminating them gradually from the feeding schedule, starting at mealtimes.

 If your baby usually drinks three bottles each day, for example, start by eliminating the morning bottle.
-Instead of giving the baby a bottle right away, bring the baby to the table and after the feeding has started, offer milk from a cup.
+Instead of giving a bottle right away, bring your baby to the table and after the feeding has started, offer milk from a cup.
 You might need to offer some encouragement and explanation, saying something like "you're a big boy now and can use a cup like mommy."

 As you try to eliminate the morning bottle, keep offering the afternoon and evening bottles for about a week.
 That way, if your child asks for the bottle you can provide assurance that one is coming later.